TrueBlocks/trueblocks-core/src/other/migrations/README-v0.56.0.md

+Remove AbiSource
+Removes input_names and output_names
 Remove empty abi files
+Other changes to types in makeClass

 Must instruct user to remove known.bin and/or remove it ourselves if it doesn't have a version number